algorithmic-sabotage/asrg/content/docs/research/intertwined-feedback-loops/index.md

 ### TECHNOPOLITICS OF FRONTS

-_A preliminary version of an intertwined feedback loop outlining the concept of “Technopolitics of Fronts”, a broad intervention based on an action-oriented commitment to mutual constitutive solidarity and the application of feminist and decolonial methodologies to reclaim collective subjectivity and political agency in the context of necropolitical technologies that reinforce structural injustice, algorithmic states of exception, eugenic solutionism and bureaucratic cruelty._
+_This is a preliminary version of an intertwined feedback loop outlining the concept of [“Technopolitics of Fronts”](https://algorithmic-sabotage.github.io/asrg/technopolitics-of-fronts/), a broad intervention based on an action-oriented commitment to mutual constitutive solidarity and the application of feminist and decolonial methodologies to reclaim collective subjectivity and political agency in the context of necropolitical technologies that reinforce structural injustice, algorithmic states of exception, eugenic solutionism and bureaucratic cruelty._

 <div class="caption"><img src="images/output-639.png"><strong>TECHNOPOLITICS OF FRONTS</strong>: A preliminary version of an intertwined feedback loop outlining the concept of <em>“Technopolitics of Fronts”</em>, a broad intervention based on an action-oriented commitment to mutual constitutive solidarity and the application of feminist and decolonial methodologies to reclaim collective subjectivity and political agency in the context of necropolitical technologies that reinforce structural injustice, algorithmic states of exception, eugenic solutionism and bureaucratic cruelty. <a href="https://cryptpad.fr/file/#/2/file/yE4q4zLF7GRQnsRw4dQaKzCl/">Download the diagram as a PDF</a><span style="color:grey"> | Diagram: © Algorithmic Sabotage Research Group</span></div>